 Getting paid work at ProofreadingServices.com won’t be difficult at all.
 The company specifies on their website that they have both full-time and part-time proofreading positions available.

 They normally hire proofreaders who demonstrate superlative proofreading and editing skills and you are free to apply from any country.

-So, head over to their website by clicking on the career page then click the apply to be an online proofreader button.
+Head over to their website by clicking on the career page, then click the apply to be an online proofreader button.

 If you want to do a self-test before applying, try our 20-question proofreading test.